ManelCoutinho/CellExplorer/LMUNeuroscope.md

 ![ImprovedSpectrogram](https://github.com/ManelCoutinho/CellExplorer/assets/37669762/e0b6a6da-ff4f-47d7-afff-2cd0a0550e19)

 **Description**:
 Shows the spectrogram of the selected channel below the ephys traces for the current window.
-The power of the spectrogram is in the logarithmic scale.
+You can choose between logarithmic and linear scale for the power of the spectrogram.

 **Location**:
 Analysis Tab &rarr; Improved Spectrograms Section &rarr; 2nd checkbox